ta-data-bcn/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 - [Organization](#organization)
 - [Links](#links)

-<a name="project-description"></a>

 ## Project Description
 Write a short description of your project.
 Write 1-2 sentences about what what you chose to build and why.

-<a name="rules"></a>

 ## Rules
 Describe briefly the rules of the game you chose.

-<a name="workflow"></a>

 ## Workflow
 Outline the workflow you used in your project.
-What were the steps you went through?
+What are the steps you went through?

-<a name="organization"></a>

 ## Organization
-How did you organize yourself?
-Did you use any tools?
+How did you organize your work?
+Did you use any tools like a trello or kanban board?

-How did you organize your repository?
+What does your repository look like?
 Explain your folder and file structure.

-<a name="links"></a>

 ## Links
-Include the links to your repository, slides and trello.
-Feel free to include any other links associated to your project.
+Include links to your repository, slides and trello/kanban board.
+Feel free to include any other links associated with your project.

 [Repository](https://github.com/)
 [Slides](https://slides.com/)